3P's lessons plans

 communicative approach in english language teaching

-To support and extend learning, this resource also comes with a set of easy-to-use worksheets designed specifically for Primary English language learners.
+To support and extend learning, this resource also comes with a set of easy to use routine verbs worksheet designed specifically for Primary English Language Learners.
+Help young ESL/ELL students master daily routine verbs with printable worksheets — matching, writing, sentence practice & ready-to-use activities.

-A worksheet to match routine verb words with pictures.
-Then, have the students write what is true for them.
+A printable worksheet to match routine verb words with pictures.
+Then, have the students write what is true for them in simple present tense.

-Comple the verbs in the blank spaces worksheet and another one answering What do you do?
+Comple the present simple verb tense in the blank spaces worksheet and another one answering What do you do?

-An activity worksheet to write the negative sentence into and affirmative one.
+An activity worksheet to write the negative sentence into an affirmative one.
 The other worksheet is to write sentences.

 Use these for Literacy centers, send as Homework, for Review and assessment and finally for Sub plans.